Anthelme Thozet: Life in Rockhampton

-Thozet established the second hotel in Rockhampton, the Alliance, but driven by a never failing professional interest in botany he commenced researching native Australian plants used by indigenous people of Northern Queensland, Australia including the Darumbal clans around Rockhampton.
+Thozet established the second hotel in Rockhampton, the Alliance, but driven by a never failing professional interest in botany he commenced researching native Australian plants used by Indigenous peoples of Northern Queensland, Australia including the Darumbal clans around Rockhampton.

 Thozet is credited with pioneering research into bush tucker.
 In 1866 he published Notes on Some of the Roots, Tubers, Bulbs and Fruits Used as Vegetable Food by the Aboriginals of Northern Queensland, Australia, W H Buzacott, Rockhampton.
 This pamphlet includes a description of midamo, a mixture of mangrove roots and berries made by baking the root of the common mangrove (Avicennia Tomentosa) called Egaie by the tribes of Cleveland Bay, and Tagon–Tagon by those of Rockhampton.

 Thozet established his own plant nursery in North Rockhampton on 70 acre which are today bounded by Thozet Creek, Thozet Road, Rockonia Road and the Fitzroy River in Koongal.

 Thozet was instrumental in developing the Rockhampton Botanic Gardens founded in 1861, the South Rockhampton Cemetery, and the tree plantings along the Fitzroy River in the Rockhampton CBD area.
 He supplied plant and seed specimens to other botanists and Botanical Gardens, including Ferdinand von Mueller, Victorian government botanist and director of the Royal Botanic Gardens, Melbourne.
 Thozet named his sprawling 66-acre Rockhampton property "Muellerville" in honour of von Mueller.

 In 1875, he was made a fellow of the Royal Colonial Institute.

 The website Bionomia shows that the specimens he collected continue to contribute to scientific knowledge with (as of June 2020) six publications having used his specimens.

 In 2011, there was some suggestion that Thozet may have planted Australia's first mango trees on "Muellerville", sourcing them from explorer Charles Nicholson who may have picked them up as seedlings in India.
 However, this claim has been disputed.

 Thozet was active in promoting the interests of Rockhampton overseas, and in the Separation League, attempting to have the northern portion of Queensland recognised as a separate State.
 The family travelled overseas between 1869 1872 which included an extended stay in France where Thozet gave lectures and raised more money to continue his research.
 They also visited England where Anthelme and Maria were married in a Surrey registry office on 22 November 1872.
 By March 1873, they had arrived back in Rockhampton.